 The total time for making this deliciousness is 30 minutes, 10 for prep and 20 for cooking.

 2. Lasagna Soup

 Ciao!
-That’s pretty much all I remember from the Italian lessons I took years and years ago.
-It doesn’t matter whether you speak Italian or not you can always enjoy a bowl of awesome Lasagna Soup (from Tastes Better from Scratch.)
+That’s all I remember from the Italian lessons I took years and years ago.
+It doesn’t matter whether you speak Italian or not; you can always enjoy a bowl of fantastic Lasagna Soup (from Tastes Better from Scratch.)